Ntozake Shange: Relationship to the Black Arts Movement

-In terms of a black aesthetic, Shange described different styles of writing for different parts of the country, stating: "There's not a California style, but there are certain feelings and a certain freeness that set those writers off from those in the Chicago-St. Louis-Detroit tripod group...so that the chauvinism that you might find that's exclusionary, in that triangle, you don't find too much in California."
-Shange set her writing apart from the Black aesthetic of the Black arts movement by creating a "special aesthetic" for black women "to an extent."
-She claimed, "the same rhetoric that is used to establish the Black Aesthetic, we must use to establish a women's aesthetic, which is to say that those parts of reality that are ours, those things about our bodies, the cycles of our lives that have been ignored for centuries in all castes and classes of our people, are to be dealt with now."

-Death
+Honors

+Among Shange's honors and awards were fellowships from the Guggenheim Foundation and Lila Wallace Reader's Digest Fund, a Shelley Memorial Award from the Poetry Society of America, and a Pushcart Prize.
+In April 2016, Barnard College announced that it had acquired Shange's archive.

+Personal life and death

+Shange lived in Brooklyn, New York.
+Shange had one daughter, Savannah Shange.
+Shange was married twice: to the jazz saxophonist David Murray and the painter McArthur Binion, Savannah's father, with both marriages ending in divorce.

 Shange died in her sleep on October 27, 2018, aged 70, in an assisted-living facility in Bowie, Maryland.
 She had been ill, having suffered a series of strokes in 2004, but she "had been on the mend lately, creating new work, giving readings and being feted for her work."
 Her sister Ifa Bayeza (with whom she co-wrote the 2010 novel Some Sing, Some Cry) said: "It's a huge loss for the world.
 I don't think there's a day on the planet when there's not a young woman who discovers herself through the words of my sister."